ayishanazreen/Movie-App-DashBoard/README.md

 <h3>📌 Overview</h3>

 The Movie Dashboard Application is a dynamic web application that provides users with an interactive experience to explore movies, view details, and manage their favorite films.
-Built with React.js for the frontend and powered by Node.js & Express.js for the backend, the application fetches real-time movie data from an external API.
+Built with React.js for the frontend and powered by Node.js & Express.js for the backend, the application fetches real-time movie data from an User.
+Can also add our favourite movies into the database and also into the watch list.

 <h3>🚀 Features</h3>